 It will quickly turn out quality pieces that keep your audience engaged:

 1. Create a list of topics and subjects you want to cover.
 Better to choose something that interests you.

-2. If you have trouble coming up with ideas for your article, try brainstorming with colleagues or friends first.
+2. If you have trouble brainstorming ideas for your article, try brainstorming with colleagues or friends first.

-3. Once you have an idea of what you’re going to write about, start writing down ideas as they come to mind without overthinking how they fit together.
+3. Once you know what you’re going to write about, start writing down ideas as they come to mind without overthinking how they fit together.

 4: Remove any ideas that aren’t relevant or interesting (e.g., if you don’t think people will care about them).